 Sometimes scientific research seems, well, unnecessary.
 Because sometimes the conclusion is so obvious we probably didn’t expect anyone to spend the time and money to do it.
-Such was the case with a recent study published in Nature Human Behavior.
+Such was the case with a study published in Nature Human Behavior.
 The researchers found that those most extremely opposed to biotechnology knew the least about it, even while they thought they knew the most.

 Anyone hanging around online could’ve pointed that out, but at least we have some proof.

 Here lies the conundrum: Those who most need to hear our message are the people least likely to even realize they don’t know everything about the topic.
 And how can you possibly convince someone of something when they think they know all about it?